Veteran owned and operated, Second Nature School of Taxidermy is approved to accept students using VA and GI Bill benefits.

 You will need to follow the VA’s instructions to establish your eligibility.

-After your application has been processed; you will receive a letter of eligibility from the VA.
-Once you have your letter we can then certify your enrollment in the class of your choice.
-It’s that simple.
+3. After your application has been processes, you will receive a letter of eligibility from the VA.

 June 22, 1944